 Supporting brothers and sisters

 At Helen & Douglas House, we believe that brothers and sisters need support too.
 Young people are often anxious about discussing their fears and worries, so we offer a safe place to voice their concerns to help them feel less worried and less alone.
-Our two support groups are the The Elephant Club for brothers and sisters aged 6 to 11 years and SIBS for those aged 12 to 17 years old.
+Our two support groups are The Elephant Club for brothers and sisters aged 6 to 11 years and an Adolescent Sibling Group for those aged 12 to 17 years old.
 We can also arrange one-to-one support for those who need it.

 Do you need our support?

-If you have a terminally ill child or you are a young adult living with a terminal illness who needs support, we can help.
+If you have a terminally ill baby or child living with a terminal illness who needs support, we can help.
 Call Helen & Douglas House today on 01865 794749.